Common surface features of Mars: Dust devil tracks

-Dust devil tracks, as seen by HiRISE under HiWish program.

 Russell Crater Dust Devil Changes in Noachis quadrangle, as seen by HiRISE.
 Click on image to see changes in dust devil tracks in just 3 months.

 Layers

 Many places on Mars show rocks arranged in layers.
 Rock can form layers in a variety of ways.
 Volcanoes, wind, or water can produce layers.
+On the Earth much layering of rocks is done by sediments that were deposited on the floors of lakes.

 A detailed discussion of layering with many Martian examples can be found in Sedimentary Geology of Mars.
 Layers can be hardened by the action of groundwater.
 Martian ground water probably moved hundreds of kilometers, and in the process it dissolved many minerals from the rock it passed through.
 When ground water surfaces in low areas containing sediments, water evaporates in the thin atmosphere and leaves behind minerals as deposits and/or cementing agents.
 Consequently, layers of dust could not later easily erode away since they were cemented together.